GuruSarvankar/GuruSarvankar/README.md

 <h3>Hello  👋</h3>

-My name is Gurunath Sarvankar, I am an experienced Web, UI and UX Designer based in Helsinki, Finland.
-Skilled in Figma, Adobe Suit, HTML, and CSS.
+My name is Gurunath Sarvankar, and I am an experienced Web, UI, and UX Designer based in Helsinki, Finland.
+With a solid background in Figma, Adobe Suite, HTML, and CSS, I bring a keen eye for detail and a passion for creating intuitive and engaging user experiences.
+<br/><br/>
-Completed User Experience Certificate Course from Nielsen Norman Group and bachelor's degree in Commerce from Mumbai University.
+I have completed a User Experience Certificate Course from Nielsen Norman Group and hold a bachelor's degree in Commerce from Mumbai University.
+Recently, I have also begun expanding my skill set with beginner-level knowledge of React.js, aiming to integrate dynamic and interactive elements into my designs.
 <br/><br/>
 <h3>Languages and Tools</h3>
 <div>